jrb00013/Lydlr/README.md

 ## Overview

 Lydlr is an AI-powered compression system designed to optimize storage and transmission of multimodal sensor data in real time.
-It processes data streams from cameras, LiDAR, IMU, and audio sensors by encoding and fusing them into a compact latent representation using convolutional and recurrent neural networks.
+It processes data streams from cameras, LiDAR, IMU, and audio sensors by encoding and fusing them into a compact latent representation.

 ### ROS 2 + Docker Workspace Setup Guide
 _Target: macOS + Docker + ROS 2 Humble + Python venv_